-When needing mobility crutches for either short-term or long-term use, there are some important things to consider.
+When needing adult and kids crutches for either short-term or long-term use, there are some important things to consider.
 Select the crutch that will provide the best fit for the condition, body type and that offers the most comfort.
-Vitality Medical offers a variety of styles of crutches to provide mobility after foot, hip, ankle, or leg surgery or injuries.
+Vitality Medical offers a variety of styles of medical crutches, adult crutches, and children crutches to provide mobility after foot, hip, ankle, or leg surgery or injuries.
 Any of these styles of crutches can be used by individuals who have general imbalance issues or have weak lower limbs.
 Walking Crutches, such as Axilla, also known as basic underarm crutches, and the innovative In-Motion Pro Crutches are the most popular option for short-term use.
 There are also Forearm Crutches which can be a more comfortable option to accelerate patient recovery after knee or foot surgery.
-This style is ergonomically designed to encourage proper posture and improves strength which is important for short-term users but it's especially vital for long-term users with permanent or lifelong disabilities such as cerebral palsy.
+Ergonomic crutches are designed to encourage proper posture and improves strength which is important for short-term users but it's especially vital for long-term users with permanent or lifelong disabilities such as cerebral palsy.
 Amputees and individuals undergoing foot surgery may opt for a Knee Crutch to maintain mobility and independence.
 There are variations to this style with more information below to help you select the perfect knee crutch based on your needs.

-Understanding the Different Types of Crutches and Selecting the Best Crutch for Your Situation:
+Understanding the Different Types and Selecting the Best Crutch for Your Situation:

 Forearm Crutches can definitely be selected for short-term use when recovering from foot or knee injury, especially when Axilla crutches prove to cause too much armpit pressure.
-Forearm Crutches can be used by anyone with balance issues, pain or arthritis in the legs or with general weakness in the legs.
-The Forearm Crutch style is typically most used for long-term individuals who require daily assistance due to disabilities.
-This style has an open cuff that wraps around the user's forearm to redistribute weight at the arms with a hand grip for stability.
+These crutches can be used by anyone with balance issues, pain or arthritis in the legs or with general weakness in the legs.
+Their style is typically most used for long-term individuals who require daily assistance due to disabilities.
+It has an open cuff that wraps around the user's forearm to redistribute weight at the arms with a hand grip for stability.
 This style offers advantages but does require upper body strength and also takes time getting used to.

 Vitality Medical also provides a number of Crutch Accessories such as Crutch Tips and Crutch Arm and Hand Grips that provide custom features when user wants a special tip or glycerin gel pad and grip to add additional comfort and reduce friction and skin breakdown.